riot-framework/streams.g8/src/main/g8/README.md

 ----------------

 ### Project Set-Up
+**IntelliJ IDEA:** This is probably the easiest IDE to set up for SBT projects, as it has had [SBT support] for a while now.
+Lucky you :)

 $if(generate_eclipse_project_files.truthy)$
-**Eclipse users:** To generate an Eclipse configuration file, run the following in this directory:
+**Eclipse:** To generate an Eclipse configuration file, run the following in this project's root directory:
 ```
 sbt eclipse
 ```

 $endif$
 $if(generate_ensime_configuration_files.truthy)$
-**Ensime Users:** To generate an Ensime configuration file, run the following in this directory:
+**Ensime:** To generate an Ensime configuration file, run the following in this project's root directory:
 ```
 sbt ensimeConfig
 ```

 $endif$
-**Maven Users:** To generate a Maven POM file, run the following in this directory:
+**Maven:** To generate a Maven POM file, run the following in this project's root directory:
 ```
 sbt makePom
 ```

 ### Working with the RIoT Framework